lopezpdvn/lopezpdvn.github.io/pages/tech-notes/rsync.md

 $ rsync -rnvz $src/ $dst
 {% endhighlight %}

+## Resume transfer

+The first time you run rsync to copy/transfer files, be sure to use the option `--append`.
+That way rsync won't delete any partial files if the transfer is interrupted.
+Later you can resume the transfer running the same command as the first time, and so on.

+If big files are involved, the option `--progress` is handy too.

 ## Selective mirror

 Suppose you want to mirror only the following directories from `$src` to